 Nancy is Senior Vice President, Strategic Communications at ML Strategies.
 She has a wide-ranging practice that includes reputation management, strategic public relations consulting, community relations, and litigation support.
-She also specializes in crisis communications, where she has counseled clients in both the private and public sectors.
+She specializes in crisis communications, where she has counseled clients in both the private and public sectors.
 Clients have ranged from Fortune Five companies to individuals in need of comprehensive and immediate PR services.
-Nancy has handled controversies surrounding criminal and civil charges, employee accidents and deaths, sexual harassment and abuse, financial improprieties, and labor and employment issues, including strikes.
+Nancy has handled controversies surrounding criminal and civil charges, employee accidents and deaths, sexual harassment and abuse, financial improprieties, and labor and employment issues, including strikes, among many others.

-Nancy is a member of the following multi-disciplinary practice groups at the firm: Consumer Product Safety, Media Litigation, and Education.
+Nancy is a member of various firm multi-disciplinary practice groups.
 Her education practice consists of counseling clients in both secondary and higher education in the area of communications strategy.
 As a former acting vice president at Boston University, Nancy managed the public relations, marketing, new media, and related departments for the fourth-largest independent university in the United States.
 She was also the Acting Director of Communications at Phillips Academy, Andover.

 Nancy also has broad experience in proactive public relations, promoting everything from real estate development to food-related products to biotech treatments.
 Before joining ML Strategies, Nancy was director of community relations for Mount Auburn Hospital, a Harvard teaching facility.
 Earlier, she was director of communications/chief spokesperson for the Massachusetts Bay Transportation Authority (MBTA), a 7,000-person transit system.
 She was also director of informational services and chief spokesperson for the Boston Police Department, where she was the first woman on the command staff.